-2.1.1 Taekwondo Canada oversees and guides the implementation of the NCCP through dedicated staff, contractors and context specific working groups.
-Effort is made to ensure regional representation on working groups; however, content expertise is the key selection criterion.

-- 2.1.2 Taekwondo Canada staff will: - 2.1.2.1 Facilitate development and implementation of NCCP in all applicable coaching contexts. - 2.1.2.2 Coordinate and administer the delivery of NCCP contexts throughout Canada. - 2.1.2.3 Monitor and enable quality in delivery of NCCP.
+- 2.1.1 Taekwondo Canada oversees and guides the implementation of the NCCP through dedicated staff, contractors and context specific working groups.
+Effort is made to ensure regional representation on working groups; however, content expertise is the key selection criterion. - 2.1.2 Taekwondo Canada staff will: - 2.1.2.1 Facilitate development and implementation of NCCP in all applicable coaching contexts; - 2.1.2.2 Coordinate and administer the delivery of NCCP contexts throughout Canada; - 2.1.2.3 Monitor and enable quality in delivery of NCCP; - 2.1.2.4 Grant and maintain certification.